-- 3.1 In order to improve EMResource utilization and ensure data validity, TSA-E has adopted the following participation standards: - 3.2 Hospitals - 3.2.1 Healthcare facilities must ensure that at least one person with EMResource access is on-site 24/7. - 3.2.2 Hospitals must update their "Hospital Intake Status" at least once every 24 hours if the status is "Open", once every 4 hours if the status is "Advisory" or "Advisory Surge", or and every 2 hours if the status is "Closed". - 3.2.3 Hospitals must update their "Psych ED Holds" number at least once every 6 hours. - 3.2.4 Hospitals must update their "NEDOCS" status at least once every 6 hours. - 3.2.5 Hospitals must update their Immediate Bed Availability numbers at least once every 24 hours. - 3.2.6 Hospitals must update specific service line status types as needed.
-If a hospital sets a service line status type to "Unavailable" (or any other equivalent indicating a temporary outage or issue), the hospital must update that service line status every 4 hours. - 3.2.7 Hospitals must update their EMResource point of contact information annually or as the contact information changes. - 3.2.8 Hospitals must review the list of EMResource users associated with their facility and contact NCTTRAC with information on any necessary changes.
-Hospitals must complete this process annually or as users change over. - 3.3 EMS Agencies - 3.3.1 EMS Agencies must ensure that at least one person with EMResource access is onshift 24/7. - 3.3.2 EMS Agencies must have a method to monitor EMResource for hospital status information.
-This can include active monitoring of EMResource via computer or mobile application, or it can include relevant status change notifications being sent to EMS Agency staff.
+- 3.1 In order to improve EMResource utilization and ensure data validity, TSA-E has adopted the following participation standards: - 3.2 Hospitals - 3.2.1 Healthcare facilities must ensure that at least one person with EMResource access is on-site 24/7. - 3.2.2 Hospitals must update their "Hospital Intake Status" at least once every 24 hours if the status is "Open", once every 4 hours if the status is "Advisory Capability", and every 2 hours if the status is "Closed" or "Advisory ED Surge". - 3.2.3 Hospitals must update their "Psych ED Holds" number at least once every 6 hours. - 3.2.4 Hospitals must update their "NEDOCS" status at least once every 6 hours. - 3.2.5 Hospitals must update their Bed Availability numbers at least once every 24 hours. - 3.2.6 Hospitals must update specific service line status types as needed.
+If a hospital sets a service line status type to "Unavailable" (or any other equivalent indicating a temporary outage or issue), the hospital must update that service line status every 4 hours. - 3.2.7 Hospitals must update their EMResource point of contact information annually or as the contact information changes.